startino/futino/apps/oak/static/planning/tables.md

-permanent % fee on transactions oppurtunity-cost payback 1.5x for 22k + 12k in payback.
+permanent % fee on transactions oppurtunity-cost payback 1.5x for (costs to develop yellow)  + (1.5x remaining to develop from yellow red) in payback.

 upfront 15/17/20/22/30 k